yereverluvinunclebert/Steampunk-clock-calendar-vb6/README.md

  This version was developed on Windows 10 64bit using 32 bit VisualBasic 6 as a FOSS project creating a WoW64 widget for the desktop.

- The tool has two modes, Clock mode and Alarm mode. n clock mode the clock ticks, the calendar shows the date.
+ The tool has two modes, Clock mode and Alarm mode.
+In clock mode the clock ticks, the calendar shows the date.
 In alarm mode you can set alarms and when the time has passed the alarm will sound.

 Instructions for use: